 You have to discuss initial permissions and arrangements with the Parish Priest, Canon John Clark.
 A parish musician is automatically booked when the wedding is confirmed in the parish diary but you must also contact me to arrange the music.

-- There is a list of suggestions or you can consult a wide variety of sources of information (such as internet sites and magazines – be careful, though – some suggestions may not be suitable for a church service!).
-If you are still unsure, call to arrange a consultation to discuss and hear suggested music.
+There is a list of suggestions here: you can of course consult a wide variety of online sources of information – do be aware that some sites do not necessarily reflect music suitable for a Sacrament in a Catholic church!
+If you are still unsure, email or call to arrange a consultation to discuss and hear suggested music.
 This may be a good time to check costs.

-- You may have already some idea of the music you would like; in which case, often a phone call or exchange of emails is all that is required.
+You may have already some idea of the music you would like, in which case often an exchange of emails is all that is required.
 Check the fees that would apply to your choice of musicians.

-You may have family or friends who have offered to help with the music on your special day.
-This can be arranged with the Director of Music but remains at his discretion.
-Please be certain that singers or instrumentalists have experience of playing or singing in a large building such as ours - this is a big space to fill!
-Be sure they are comfortable with the style of music you want (we have had unfortunate experiences in the past).
-The higher rate of £150 is payable to the organist assuming that any rehearsal is arranged on the day itself.
-If extra rehearsals are required with the organist (apart from before the ceremony on the day), we have to charge £50 per rehearsal.
+You may have family or friends who have offered to help by singing or playing on your special day.
+This can be arranged with the Director of Music – please be certain that singers or instrumentalists have had experience of playing or singing in a large building such as ours – it can put a huge amount of pressure on less-experienced singers/players, who of course want to do their very best for you.
+With guest singers, the higher rate of £160 is payable to the organist.
+If extra rehearsals are required with the organist apart from on the day itself, we have to charge £60 per rehearsal.